alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-Our `require` function effectively limits the total token supply by blocking metadata retrieval above the token hard cap (token 14 for ParkPics).
-Alternatively, we could implement this limit through the mint functions via additional `require` functions, similar to the editions caps below.
+Our `require` function effectively limits the total token supply by blocking metadata retrieval above the token hard cap (e.g., token fourteen for ParkPics).
+Alternatively, we could implement this limit through the contracts' mint functions via additional `require` hooks, similar to the edition cap below.

 #### Edition hard cap in `ERC1155.sol`
 ```